um-acs/acs_docs/docs/clusters/triton-only/soft/3-molecular_dynamics/gromacs.rst

   module load gromacs

-This load Gromacs 2025.1 into your computing environment, together with its dependencies.
+This loads Gromacs 2025.1 into your computing environment, together with its dependencies.

 In order to run calculations with this software, request resources on